prisma-archive/graphcool-templates/tictactoe-gameserver/README.md

 For this game, our server needs the following functionalities:

 #### Game server features

 - A user can register with a player name
 - A user can create a new game

 #### Gameplay features

 - Determine who will start the game
-- Determine who's turn it is
+- Determine whose turn it is
 - Determine the winning state
 - A user can make a move
 - The computer can make a move

 #### Game rules

-- A user can only make a move in his/her own game
+- A user can only make a move in her own game
 - A user can only make a move if the game is still in progress
-- A user can only make a move if it's his/her turn
+- A user can only make a move if it's her turn
 - A user can only make a move if the position on the board is free

 #### Game AI

-- Computer needs to determine it's next move.
+- Computer needs to determine its next move.
 Because the AI part is really not important in this example, it is not implemented, and the computer plays random moves.
 For anyone interested, google `tictactoe minimax` to see how it can be improved

 ## Implementation overview